Recreation Northwest’s stewardship project area in Fairhaven Park is open to the public as a Native Plant Garden.

 2021 – Idea morphs to transform this space into an Outdoor Classroom zone with Native Plant Identification signs.

 2022 – Spring Fundraising campaign to support this project kicks off!
-We plan to install Native Plant Identification signs to help educate the public as part of our new Outdoor Classroom project.
-See sample:
+We installed Native Plant Identification signs to help educate the public as part of our new Outdoor Classroom project.
+See sample sign:

 Composting Weeds Onsite